nadeem1615/Data-Science/Supervised/Logistic_Regression_Diabetes_Predictor/README.md

-Of course.
-Here is a detailed README.md for the Diabetes Predictor project, including full instructions on how to run it.

 -----

-# Diabetes Predictor using Logistic Regression 🩺
+# Diabetes Predictor using Logistic Regression

 This project uses a **Logistic Regression** model to predict whether a patient has diabetes based on certain diagnostic medical measurements.
 The entire data analysis and model building process is contained within a Jupyter Notebook.

 -----

-## 📄 Files Description
+##  Files Description

   * **`LogisticRegression_Diabetes_Predictor.ipynb`**: This is the core of the project.
 It's a Jupyter Notebook that contains all the Python code for:
       * Loading and exploring the dataset.